MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/component-library-alm.md

 ## Best practices and troubleshooting

 1. Limit the number of components in a library to 20 to get optimal performance.
 Plan and create multiple component libraries in advance as the number of components in them will likely grow over time.
-This method will also reduce the solution payload as apps are moved across the environment.
+This approach will also reduce the solution payload as apps are moved across the environment.

 1. There's a delay from when the component library is published to when it's available to the application, and can take up to 5 minutes.